 Groups – Communities on Facebook or LinkedIn where you can engage with like-minded people.
 Join groups for your industry, where your target market is, local, national or global groups.
 Read the group rules and respect them.
 Don’t spam the groups and don’t post too often.

 Hackers – Nasty, evil people who have nothing better to do in life than to make other people’s lives miserable.
-Hackers will hack into a website just because they can or to steal or hold it hostage for ransom.
+Hackers will hack into a website or online account just because they can or to steal or hold it hostage for ransom.
 Make sure your passwords are difficult to figure out and that you have security measures and a back-up system on your website.

 Handle – A username on Twitter.